Development of a human gut-on-chip to assess the effect of shear stress on intestinal functions

 - Prime the tubes of the circuit with culture medium until there are no air bubbles

 - Remove the culture medium from the chip reservoirs (not from inlet/outlet wells) and connect the tubes to the outlet/inlet using the threaded connections and ferrules.

 - The ferrules should be manipulated with the help of sterile forceps.

 - Ensure that the tube is perfectly fixed.

 - Remove the displaced medium from the reservoirs.

-After 4 days of perfusion, flow is stopped and the gut-on-chip system is placed under an inverted microscope to monitor cell behaviour/differentiation.
-As observed in Figure 1, cell density is increased after 4 days of culture under dynamic flow conditions.
+Upon completing 4 days of continuous perfusion, the flow is halted, and the gut-on-chip system is positioned under an inverted microscope for the observation of cell behavior and differentiation.
+As depicted in Figure 1, there is a noticeable increase in cell density following 4 days of culture under dynamic flow conditions.
 Additionally, Caco-2 cells exhibit the initiation of 3D structure formation, a feature not observed under static conditions.

 Figure 1.
 Phase contrast images of Caco-2 monolayer in a BE-FLOW channel (A) 24h post cell seeding

 before the addition of flow, and after 4 days under shear stress conditions (B), or static conditions

 (1).
 Ashammakhi, N., Nasiri, R., Barros, N., Tebon, P., Thakor, J., & Goudie, M. et al. (2020).
 Gut-on-a-chip: Current progress and future opportunities.
 Biomaterials, 255, 120196. doi: 10.1016/j.biomaterials.2020.120196